Where to Find the Vegan-Friendly Restaurants Around Gion

 Discover Other Vegan-Friendly Restaurants in Kyoto

 Your visit to Kyoto may not just be about visiting Gion.
-The good news is the prefecture has other vegan-friendly restaurants close to spots in the rural area.
-While the options can be limited, there might be a restaurant close to where you want to visit serving delicious vegan or vegetarian dishes that satisfy your cravings!
+The good news is that the prefecture has other vegan-friendly restaurants close to spots in the rural area.
+While the options can be limited, there might be a restaurant near the attractions you want to visit that serves delicious vegan or vegetarian dishes to satisfy your cravings!

 Refer to our Guide to Kyoto’s Vegan-Friendly Restaurants for more information!